-Here is a list of the most frequently asked questions about my Google Ads service.
+Here is a list of the most frequently asked questions about my ‘Done For You’ PPC management service.

 If you have a question that isn’t listed here, the solution is simple.
 Pick up the phone or drop me a message here.

 Q: Do you charge for your initial consultation and account review?

 No. You won’t pay anything until we have established whether we are a good fit for each other and you accept the proposal I send through after I review your existing PPC accounts.

 My fee is broken in two parts – an initial onboarding/setup fee and then a monthly account management fee.

 My onboarding fee is determined by the scale of your accounts and what work needs to be done.
 Activities include setting up the correct conversion tracking, creating the different campaign types, generating keyword and audience lists, suggesting landing page changes, optimising your shopping feed (if relevant) and designing or retrieving assets for ad creation.
 I will determine the work needed at the account review stage and will detail it in my proposal.
 Onboarding work is charged at an hourly rate of £75.
 As an estimation, a typical individual PPC channel account takes between 7 – 10 hours to setup from new, however, e-commerce businesses with shopping feed requirements can take substantially longer.

 After setup, I charge a monthly management fee that equals 15% of your total account spend.